crhntr/crhntr/README.md

 I'm currently working at VMWare on the [App Autoscaler](https://docs.pivotal.io/application-service/2-10/appsman-services/autoscaler/about-app-autoscaler.html) and [Scheduler](https://docs.pivotal.io/scheduler/1-2/) for [VMWare Tanzu Application Service](https://tanzu.vmware.com/application-service).

-**Catch the upcoming talk at VMWorld to see what I have been up to.**

-> **Does Tanzu Application Service Mean Terrific Autoscaler?
-If Not, It Should.
-[MAP1756]**
->
-> Fabio Giannetti, Director of Software Engineering, Mastercard
->
-> Cory Jett, Platform Architect, VMware

 ### Worked at [Pivotal](https://en.wikipedia.org/wiki/Pivotal_Software)   (2018-07 to 2019-12)

 This was my first real job out of college.
 I found out about Pivotal from the [Go Time](https://changelog.com/gotime) podcast and applied at a recuriting event.